Debt Management Relies On Good Record Keeping

-Be sure that the folder, notebook, or spreadsheet that you use to record your financial information stays with you throughout your years of internship, residency, fellowship, and practice.
-Each time you move, keep your servicers informed of your new address and keep a communication log of conversations that you have with your servicer.
-It may be helpful in the future.
+Keep your financial information with you throughout your internship, residency, fellowship, and practice.
+Each time you move, notify your servicer(s) of your new address and keep a communication log of your servicer conversations.

 Keep copies of any forms that you mail to your servicer and note the date that you mailed the form.
 Consider using registered mail, and a return reply card so that you know your mail was delivered and who signed for it.
 If you send an email message, be sure to keep a file for email correspondence.

-A mistake some borrowers make is not keeping up with their mail.
-It is very important to open and read all of your mail (this includes email).
-You may accidentally miss a deadline or a notice about a loan status change if you don’t acknowledge this communication promptly and it could have negative consequences on your credit history or on your ability to obtain future loans.
+Read your mail.
+It is very important to open and read all your mail (this includes email).
+You may accidentally miss a deadline or a notice about a loan status change, and that could have negative financial consequences.

 Planning and Preparing

-It's a good idea to set up a long-range calendar that covers the length of your residency.
+Set up a long-range calendar that covers the length of your residency.
 Plan for important deadlines and mark them on your calendar.
-Keep track of dates that deferment and forbearance forms are due so that you meet eligibility requirements.
+Keep track of dates that deferment, forbearance, or income verification forms are due so that you meet eligibility requirements.
 If you're using an electronic calendar to stay organized, set up automatic reminders.
 Keeping good records can help simplify your life now and in the future.

 Education Debt Manager (EDM) for Matriculating and Graduating Medical School Students

 655 K St., NW, Suite 100